miteshksingh/InterviewPrep-101/SystemDesign/0_SystemDesignIntro.md

 Pros & Cons of different approaches keeping constraints in mind

 * Partition our data to distribute it to multiple databases?
+  * Sharding by UserId?
+Problem of hot users
+  * Sharding by TweetId?
+Problem of querying all servers
+  * Sharding by tweet creation time?
+Problem of unbalanced load - only few servers will have all the load
+  * Sharding by tweetid and tweet creation time
 * Store all data of a user on the same DB?
 * Handling hot users who tweet a lot?
 * When to introduce Cache?